She's So Unusual: Background

-In 1978, Lauper met saxophone player John Turi and formed the band Blue Angel.
+In 1978, Lauper met saxophonist John Turi and formed the band Blue Angel.
 They recorded a demo tape of original music.
 Steve Massarsky heard the tape and liked Lauper's voice.
 He bought out Blue Angel's contract for $5,000 and became their manager.

-Lauper received many offers to go solo, but rebuffed any offer that didn't include the rest of the band.
-Blue Angel was eventually signed by Polydor Records and released a self-titled album on the label in 1980.
+Lauper received many offers to go solo, but rebuffed any offer that did not include the rest of the band.
+Blue Angel was eventually signed by Polydor Records through which they released the album Blue Angel in 1980.
 Despite some positive critical attention, the album was a commercial failure.
 The members of Blue Angel also had a falling-out with Massarsky and fired him as their manager.
 He later filed an $80,000 suit against them, which forced Lauper into bankruptcy.

 After Blue Angel broke up, Lauper spent time working in retail stores and singing in local clubs.
 In 1981, while singing in a local New York bar, Lauper met David Wolff, who took over as her manager.
-With his help, Lauper signed with Portrait Records, a subsidiary of Epic Records, in the spring of 1983 and soon began recording her debut album.
+With his help, Lauper signed with Portrait Records, a subsidiary of Epic Records, in the spring of 1983 and soon began recording her first solo album.

 Artwork

 The front cover of She's So Unusual was photographed on Henderson Walk in Coney Island, New York in the summer of 1983 by Annie Leibovitz.
 Lauper is depicted wearing a vintage red prom-style dress that she purchased at the vintage clothing shop where she used to work, Screaming Mimi's.
 She is also seen holding a bouquet of flowers which were purchased from a vendor on the boardwalk at the time of the shoot.
 Lauper has heavy costume jewelry on her ears, arms, neck and her right ankle.
 She is barefoot, with the exception of the fishnet stockings, and her red high-heels appear to have been taken off in front of her as they lay on their sides at the bottom of the photo.
-The cover shot was captured in front of the wax museum, The World In Wax Musee.
-It can be seen behind Lauper that the museum had been closed for some time and at the time of closure was featuring a wax statue of Puerto Rican baseball great Roberto Clemente.
+The cover shot was captured in front of the wax museum, The World in Wax Musee.
+It can be seen behind Lauper that the museum had been closed for some time and at the time of closure was featuring a wax statue of Puerto Rican professional baseball player Roberto Clemente.
 The wooden awning above the doorway with the two blue panels read the name of the museum.
 The first panel read "The World" and second panel read "In Wax".
 This was airbrushed out of the photograph.

 The cover won Janet Perr the Grammy Award for Best Recording Package in 1985.